Top Ten Universities for Broadcasting Communications

 2. University of Southern California in Los Angeles

-The University of Southern California in Los Angeles is a private college that U.S. News & World Report ranked 23rd among national universities in 2014.
+The University of Southern California in Los Angeles is a private college that U.S. News & World Report ranked tied for 25th among national universities in 2015.
 The university's Annenberg School of Communication and Journalism offers ACEJMC-accredited programs leading to a B.A. in Broadcast and Digital Journalism or an M.A. in Journalism.
 Students can also earn a B.A. in Communications or an M.A. in one of seven different fields, including communication management, global communication and journalism.
-Among the school's several joint-degree programs is a course of study that culminates in a dual communication and law award.

 The Annenberg School also offers a Doctor of Philosophy (Ph.D.) with seven different concentrations, including global and transnational communication, health communication and social dynamics or new media and technology.
 Hands-on broadcast communication experiences for students at all levels can be found at Annenberg TV News and Annenberg Radio News.